Many or all companies we feature compensate us. Compensation and editorial

 Why breed is a factor in determining your premium

 An insurance carrier’s job is to offer trusted coverage when you need it most while mitigating the company’s losses.
-Thus, premiums are calculated according to each policy’s level of risk.
+Premiums are calculated according to each policy’s level of risk.

-There are a few reasons why your pet’s breed can impact your premium cost.
-These include:
+Here are several reasons your pet’s breed affects your premium cost:

-Each dog breed follows its own patterns regarding size and build—for instance, a Yorkie will always be smaller than a Great Dane.
-Unfortunately, larger breeds are often prone to certain medical conditions such as hip dysplasia and heart conditions.
-Thus, a pet insurance carrier may charge a higher premium for a larger dog breed than a smaller one.
+Your dog may be a large, medium, or small breed (or some combination of these).
+For example, a Yorkshire Terrier will always be smaller than a Great Dane.
+Larger breeds are often prone to certain medical conditions, such as hip dysplasia and heart conditions, so pet insurance carriers may charge a higher premium for a larger dog breed than a smaller one.

 Some conditions are common in certain breeds

-If your dog’s breed is more likely to have an urgent or emergency condition, expect that you may pay more for coverage.
+If your dog’s breed is more likely to have an urgent or emergency condition, expect to pay more for coverage.

 Certain breed traits can lead to health concerns